-- 3.01 A La Carte Food items and /or beverages, individually priced, provided by the non-profit school food service program.
+- A La Carte Food Items and for beverages, individually priced, lindividually 3.01 priced food or beverage items provided by the non-profit school food service program.
 These items may or may not be part of the reimbursable meal.
-A la carte items must meet federal Smart Snacks requirements. - 3.02 Alliance for a Healthier Generation Smart Snacks Calculator A tool developed by the Alliance for a Healthier Generation to assist schools in identifying products that meet the federal nutrition standards ("Smart Snacks"). - 3.03 Arkansas Child Health Advisory Committee A state level committee that was established by Ark.
-Code Ann. § 20-7-133 to develop nutrition and physical activity standards and make policy recommendations to the State Board of Education and the Arkansas Board of Health. - 3.04 Arkansas Consolidated School Improvement Plan (ACSIP) A plan of action to address deficiencies in student performance that is reviewed annually and monitored at least every two years.
+A la carte items must meet federal Smart Snacks requirements. - Alliance for a Healthier Generation Smart Snacks Calculator A tool developed 3.02 by the Alliance for a Healthier Generation to assist schools in identifying products that meet the federal nutrition standards for ("Smart Snacks"). - Arkansas Child Health Advisory Committee A state level committee that was 3.03 established by Ark.
+Code Ann. § 20-7-133 to develop nutrition and physical activity standards and make policy recommendations to the State Board of Education and the Arkansas Board of Health. - Body Mass Index (BMI) Weight in pounds divided by height in inches squared 3.04 multiplied by 703 (Metric: Weight in kilograms divided by height in meters squared). - BMI for Age Assessment Calculating the height and weight as in the definition 3.05 for BMI and applying the CDC growth charts for age and gender. - BMI for Age Assessment Protocols A detailed plan designed to describe 3.06 appropriate procedure for assessment.

-- 3.045 Body Mass Index (BMI) Weight in pounds divided by height in inches squared multiplied by 703 (Metric: Weight in kilograms divided by height in meters squared). - 3.056 BMI for Age Assessment Calculating the height and weight as in the definition for BMI and applying the CDC growth charts for age and gender. - 3.067 BMI for Age Assessment Protocols A detailed plan designed to describe appropriate procedure for assessment. - 3.078 Body Mass Index Percentile for Age An indicator to assess the size and growth patterns of individual children based on the Centers for Disease Control and Prevention's (CDC) BMI-for-age growth charts for boys and girls. - 3.089 Carpenter's Square An instrument for ensuring a level reading of height. - 3.0910 Child Nutrition Programs The federal child nutrition programs operated by Arkansas public schools, including public charter schools, which include the National School Lunch Program, the School Breakfast Program, the After School Snack Program, the Special Milk Program and the Summer Feeding Program, as established by the Richard B. Russell National School Lunch Act (42 U.S.C. § 1751 et seq.) and the Child Nutrition Act of 1966 (42 U.S.C. § 1771 et seq.). - 3.104 Community Health Nurse Specialist (CHN) Arkansas Department of Health Nurses located at educational cooperatives. - 3.112 Competitive Foods Foods and beverages sold or made available to students that compete with the school's operation of the National School Lunch Program, School Breakfast Program and/or After School Snack Program the child nutrition programs, including, but not limited to, food and beverages sold or provided in a vending venue (machines, ice chests, cabinets) in school stores or as part of school fundraisers to students on school premises during the school day.
+- 3.07 Body Mass Index Percentile for Age An indicator to assess the size and growth patterns of individual children based on the Centers for Disease Control and Prevention's (CDC) BMI-for-age growth charts for boys and girls. - 3.08 Breastfeeding Education and Practices Age-appropriate education for students regarding the nutritional benefits of breastmilk.
+Breastfeeding practices include the implementation of support and space made available in public schools facilities for breastfeeding mothers. - 3.083.09 Carpenter's Square An instrument for ensuring a level reading of height. - Child Nutrition Programs The federal child nutrition programs operated by Arkansas public schools, including public charter schools, which include the National School Lunch Program, the School Breakfast Program, the After School Snack Program, the Special Milk Program, and the Summer Feeding Program, as established by the Richard B. Russell National School Lunch Act (42 U.S.C. § 1751 et seq.) and the Child Nutrition Act of 1966 (42 U.S.C. § 1771 et seq.). - 3.13.11 Community Health Nurse Specialist (CHN) Arkansas Department of Health (ADH) Nurses located at educational cooperatives. - 3.113.12 Competitive Foods and beverages sold or made available to students that compete with the school's operation of the child nutrition programs, including, but not limited to, food and beverages sold or provided in a vending venue (machines, ice chests, cabinets) in school stores or as part of school fundraisers to students on school premises during the school day.